 The PHP development process is long and arduous—not only does it take a lot of time to write, test, and release a new feature, but to run a site you'll have to perform a number of tasks, including load testing, optimizing code for performance, and setting up a user experience for your site.
 Monitoring these tasks can be difficult and without a means of performance monitoring in place, it might be a bit hard to perform the tasks correctly.

-#1 Need of Performance Monitoring for PHP Apps
+#1 Need of PHP Monitoring

-Performance Monitoring helps you in determining how fast applications are running which gives you an overview of your application's performance as a whole.
+An Application Performance Monitoring helps you in determining how fast applications are running which gives you an overview of your application's performance as a whole.
 It helps in identifying the regions of the code where an error occurs, thus allowing fine-tuning of application behavior for optimal runtime speed and resource usage.

 As a developer, our job is to ensure that our application runs as expected.
 The average time spent by an end-user in a web application is 15 seconds.
 And this is the perfect moment for capturing someone's attention on your website.
 To improve the performance of your app you should monitor it seamlessly without any interruption.